anttisalonen/progbook/rst/asm.rst

 In general, as we know, the CPU executes instructions, one after the other.
 If we program in a language such as C, our compiler typically takes our code and turns it into a listing of CPU instructions.

 What's new is that you can ask the compiler to output the *assembly code* into a file for inspection.
 Let's do just that.
-In the chapter "C and the stack", we had an example program:
+In the section "C and the stack", we had an example program:

 .. literalinclude:: ../material/stack/st1.c
    :language: c